cloudmesh/cloudmesh-manual/docs-source/source/manual/cmd5/banner.rst

-        -c CHAR   The character for the frame. [default: #] -n WIDTH  The width of the banner. [default: 70] -i INDENT  The width of the banner. [default: 0] -r COLOR  The color of the banner. [default: BLACK]
+        -c CHAR   The character for the frame. [default: #] -n WIDTH  The width of the banner. [default: 70] -i INDENT  The width of the banner. [default: 0] -r COLOR  The color of the banner. [default: NORMAL]

     Prints a banner form a one line text message.